MANIFESTOS from times of CRISIS

-From early 2018 beginning a period of extended creative research into the materiality of breath towards the development of a collection of works that take their impetus in the actuality of the breathing breath www.breathpieces Supported by Creative Scotland with commission from Tramway alongside partners Cove Park, The Work Room, City Moves and Scottish Dance Theatre.
+From early 2018 beginning a period of extended creative research into the material and energetic qualities of breath towards the development of a collection of works that take their impetus in the actuality of the breathing breath.
+Supported by Creative Scotland with commission from Tramway alongside partners Cove Park, The Work Room, City Moves and Scottish Dance Theatre.

 a performance and research project funded by Arts Council England and Dance4.
 Figures Series addresses choreographic works that operate across and between dance and visual art, works that seep into the public realm and works that invite the experience – or imaginary possibility – of more radical and political ways of being together (even when quietly so).
-It includes participatory performance works, new choreographic scores for public use, artist interviews, reviews of choreographic works and a monthly written piece that questions what 21st century choreography is and what it can do.
+It includes participatory performance works, new choreographic scores for public use, artist interviews, reviews of choreographic works and a collection of articles that questions what 21st century choreography is and what it can do.

-Artist in residence on Cultural Leadership and the Place of the Artist/
+Artist in residence on Cultural Leadership and the Place of the Artist (2016)

 The project is co-ordinated by the On The Edge research team – Anne Douglas, Chris Fremantle and Jonathan Price, Gray’s School of Art, Aberdeen, and organized in partnership with The Clore Leadership Programme, Creative Scotland and ENCATC (European Network on Cultural Management and Policy).
 This is an Art and Humanities Research Council Impact and Engagement project that follows on from earlier research undertaken by the team relating to Artist as Leader (Douglas & Fremantle) and Discourses of Cultural Leadership (Price).